ryanjgallagher/focalevents/README.md

 # Social Media Focal Events

-`focalevents` makes advanced studies of social media data easier by providing tools that manage the storage and augmentation of data collected around a particular focal event or query on social media.
+This repository provides tools that make advanced studies of social media data easier by managing the storage and augmentation of data collected around a particular focal event or query on social media.
+Currently, `focalevents` supports data collection from Twitter using the v2 API with academic credentials.

-It is often difficult to organize data from different API queries.
+It is often difficult to organize data from multiple API queries.
 For example, we may collect tweets when a hashtag starts trending by using Twitter's filter stream.
 Later, we may make a separate query to the search endpoint to backfill our stream with what we missed before we started it, or update it with tweets that occurred since we stopped it.
 We may also want to get reply threads, quote tweets, or user timelines based on the tweets we collected.
-All of these queries are related to a common focal event—the hashtag—but they require separate many separate calls to the API.
-It is easy for these multiple API queries to result in many disjoint files, making it difficult to organize, merge, update, backfill, and preprocess them quickly and reliably.
+All of these queries are related to a common focal event—the hashtag—but they require several separate calls to the API.
+It is easy for these multiple queries to result in many disjoint files, making it difficult to organize, merge, update, backfill, and preprocess them quickly and reliably.

 The `focalevents` codebase organizes social media focal event data using PostgreSQL, making it easy to query, backfill, update, sort, and augment the data.
 For example, collecting Twitter conversations, quotes, or user timelines are all _easy, single line_ commands, instead of a multi-line scripts that need to read IDs, query the API, and output the data.
 This allows researchers to design more complex studies of social media data, and spend more time focusing on data analysis, rather than data storage and maintenance.

-Currently, `focalevents` can be used to collect data from Twitter using the v2 API with academic credentials.

 ## Getting Started